Naeima/ev/README.md

-# EV Dashboards South Wales and West Midlands
+# EV Dashboards South Wales and West Midlands (UK)

 A local Dash web app for exploring EV charging infrastructure and coastal spatial data in South Wales.